Ignacio Comonfort: Plan of Ayutla

-Santa Anna and his officers were stripped of authority in the name of the people.

-After a majority of the nation had accepted the plan the revolutionary commander in chief was to convoke an assembly of representatives from each state and territory to choose an interim government.

-The interim president was granted sufficient authority to carry out the tasks of government and protect national sovereignty.

-The states who accepted the plan were to form new government while the indissolubility of the republic as a whole was emphasized.

-The interim president was to convoke a congress.

-Trade and military affairs were to be adequately administered.

-Conscription and passport laws were to be abolished.

-Opponents of the plan were to be treated as threats to national independence.

-Placed at the head of the movement were Nicolas Bravo, Tomas Moreno and Juan Alvarez.
-The plan was ratified at Acapulco by colonel Comonfort, among others, with a few amendments, including a provision allowing changes to be made in accordance with the national will, and Juan Alvarez was chosen as head of the movement.
+Comonfort's liberal sympathies, military office, and presence in the South would lead him to play a key role in the Plan of Ayutla, unifying liberal opposition to Santa Anna, formulated by the dissident Colonel Florencio Villareal on 1 March 1854.
+The plan proclaimed a revolutionary program in the town of Ayutla, Guerrero, condemning the dictatorship of Santa Anna, attacking measures such as military conscription, and the selling of the Mesilla valley to the U.S., known there as the Gadsden Purchase.
+The plan declared Santa Anna deposed and called for the convocation of a new president and a representative assembly to reorganize the government.
+The plan was ratified at Acapulco by Colonel Comonfort, among others, with some amendments, including a provision allowing changes to be made in accordance with the national will.
+Juan Álvarez was chosen as head of the movement.

 Comonfort, in charge of the fortress of Acapulco, resisted a siege by Santa Anna who appeared on 20 April 1854, but soon had to retreat.
-During the revolution Comonfort went on an important mission abroad to gain war materiel.
+During the revolution, Comonfort went on an important mission abroad to gain war materiel.
 Comonfort later established his base of operations in Michoacan and prepared to march on Guadalajara.
 After months of fighting, Santa Anna resigned in August 1855, but Comonfort refused to recognize his government-appointed successor Martin Carrera, whom he viewed as an effort by the remainders of the administration to coopt the revolution.
-Comonfort entered Guadalajara on 22 August 1855, and published a circular arguing that only Juan Alvarez could be recognized as the leader of the revolution.
-By September, Comonfort was at Lagos conferring with the independent revolutionary leaders Antonio de Haro y Tamariz and Manuel Doblado, effecting their recognition of Alvarez' leadership.
-Alvarez would eventually assume the presidency in August.
+Comonfort entered Guadalajara on 22 August 1855 and published a circular arguing that only Juan Álvarez could be recognized as the leader of the revolution.
+By September, Comonfort was at Lagos conferring with the independent revolutionary leaders Antonio de Haro y Tamariz and Manuel Doblado, effecting their recognition of Álvarez's leadership. Álvarez assumed the presidency in August.